- Aesthetic look

 Altra generally has midsoles made from Quantic Foam or Ego Foam.
 These Escalantes use the Ego foam, which has improved, but I find the Quantic to be much better for running.

-My favorite Altras have been the Torins for the roads and the Superiors for the trails, and both of these models use the firmer, Quantic midsole.
+My favourite Altras have been the Torins for the roads and the Superiors for the trails, and both of these models use the firmer, Quantic midsole.

 Outer sole traction